 A public university of technology recognised for global impact

-Faculty of Engineering & IT / Advanced Analytics Institute
+Faculty of Engineering & IT / Centre for Audio, Acoustics and Vibration

 As part of Athena SWAN, UTS has set an overarching target of 40 per cent academic women in STEMM by 2022.
-The Advanced Analytics Institute is committed to UTS’s target and supporting the career development of women academics.
+The Centre for Audio, Acoustics and Vibration is committed to UTS’s target and supporting the career development of women academics.
 UTS Women in Engineering & IT program fosters a network of passionate females and males who are actively involved in the development of our next generation of young engineering and IT professionals.

 About the role